KevinSirius/gyang.me/about.md

 -->

 Hi!
-My name is Ge Yang and I am a programmer and will always stay student.
+My name is Ge Yang.
+I am a computer enthusiast and always a student.

 I am working as Senior AI Engineer at Future Secure AI.
-I build LLM-based platform for enterprises.
+I build LLM AI-Employee platform for enterprises.
 Ex-Amazonian.

 Talk to me.